JasonLocklin/Dissertation/General/Introduction.md

 ameliorative effects seem to become somewhat less clear.
-Some direct measures of attentional biases have been shown to be affected by prisms, such as covert shifts of attention [@Striemer2007,Nijboer2008], and extinction [@Serino2007 ], while other, perhaps more realistic measures of attention, such as a serial visual search task, have failed to show an effect [@Morris2004 ].
+Some direct measures of attentional biases have been shown to be affected by prisms, such as covert shifts of attention [@Striemer2007,Nijboer2008], and extinction [@Serino2007], while other, perhaps more realistic measures of attention, such as a serial visual search task, have failed to show an effect [@Morris2004].
 Similarly, while several studies have shown that prisms induce a shift in voluntarily eye movements towards previously neglected space, perceptual judgments can remain just as biased as before [@Dijkerman2003 ,@Ferber2003].
 This appears to be demonstrating a disassociation between occulomotor "looking" and perceptual "seeing," with prisms restoring the former but not the latter [@Danckert2010].

-[Speculation on action/perception disassociation in prisms] The dissociation between after effects that influence actions and those that influence perception invokes the dual visual pathways hypothesis of Goodale and Milner (refs).
-Information from primary visual cortex (V1) projects to two streams, one projecting to the superior, posterior parietal cortex that is important for the visual guidance of action (the so-called dorsal ‘how’ pathway) and another that projects from V1 to inferotemporal cortex and is important for perceptual processing (the so-called ventral ‘what’ pathway; refs).
-Prisms have been shown to primarily influence processing within the dorsal stream (fMRI refs; neglect recovery refs of Luaute et al and Corbetta and gang; Clower 1996 PET paper and 2000’s retroviral tracing in monkeys). –In this framework, prisms will primarily influence behaviours supported by the the superior parietal lobule and inferior parietal sulcus, areas well within the dorsal stream that are typically undamaged in neglect.
+[Speculation on action/perception disassociation in prisms] The dissociation between after effects that influence actions and those that influence perception invokes the dual visual pathways hypothesis of Goodale and Milner [@tk].
+Information from primary visual cortex (V1) projects to two streams, one projecting to the superior, posterior parietal cortex that is important for the visual guidance of action (the so-called dorsal ‘how’ pathway) and another that projects from V1 to inferotemporal cortex and is important for perceptual processing [the so-called ventral ‘what’ pathway; tk].
+Prisms have been shown to primarily influence processing within the dorsal stream [tk fMRI refs; neglect recovery refs of Luaute et al and Corbetta and gang; Clower 1996 PET paper and 2000’s retroviral tracing in monkeys].
+In this framework, prisms will primarily influence behaviours supported by the the superior parietal lobule and inferior parietal sulcus, areas well within the dorsal stream that are typically undamaged in neglect.
 Instead, damage to the inferior parietal/superior temporal gyrus leads not only to the neglect syndrome, but also severely reduces (or even eliminates) the brain's ability to integrate dorsal and ventral stream processing [@Danckert2010].
 In the same respect, the damage limits the ability of a rehabilitative technique such as prisms, that operates primarily on the dorsal stream,from influencing areas in the ventral system responsible for higher level perceptual judgments.
 This thesis outlines three experiments and a case study chosen to examine this duality between the reactive, motor action system, and perceptual representation/awareness in neglect.

 [Chapter overview] Chapter 1 explores the relationship between